Information Rates of Approximate Message Passing for Bandlimited Direct-Detection Channels: Simulation Parameters

 \section{Simulation Parameters}

-We study short-reach fiber-optic links with DD and the parameters in Table~\ref{tab:simparams}.
-We consider CD \eqref{eq:cd_response_freq}, optical noise \eqref{eq:discrete_n1_n2}, and electrical noise \eqref{eq:discrete_n1_n2} as the link impairments, and discard fiber loss and the Kerr effect.
-The program code is available at~\cite{ddsicamp2025plabst}.
+We study short-reach fiber-optic links with the parameters in Table~\ref{tab:simparams}.
+We consider CD \eqref{eq:cd_response_freq} and optical and electrical noise \eqref{eq:discrete_n1_n2} as the link impairments, and discard the Kerr effect.
+The program code is available at \cite{ddsicamp2025plabst}.